Havanese Health Issues

 Havaneses are predisposed to several health conditions including luxating patella, cataracts, heart murmurs.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 7-13 lbs and lifespan of 14-16 yrs, the Havanese requires thoughtful care tailored to their specific breed characteristics.
+Plan for 7-13 lbs of animal and 14-16 yrs of companionship with a Havanese; the breed-specific care considerations are the kind it pays to read up on before day one.
 Prospective Havanese owners should know that this small toy breed demands an informed approach to nutrition, exercise, and preventive health management.

 Genetic Health Considerations: The Havanese breed has documented susceptibility to luxating patella, cataracts, heart murmurs.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.